-- Students are able to apply for Yale-NUS Housing during Year 5 but should note they will be required to pay the current rate of housing costs rather than the initial cost they had during their freshman year of undergraduate year.
+- Students are able to apply for Yale-NUS Housing during Year 5 but should note they will be required to pay the current rate of housing costs rather than the initial cost they had during their freshman year.
 Housing is not guaranteed for Yale-NUS LKYSPP CDP students at Yale-NUS.
 Students must follow Residential Life stated timelines.

 - Students are also eligible to apply for NUS UTown and College Green housing.
 Please consult the individual College timelines for steps and procedures.

 Information from LKYSPP regarding their joint degrees, including the Yale-NUS CDP, can be found here.